The Amalgamation of AI and Hybrid Cloud

 Is IT Infrastructure Ready for AI?

-As more businesses adopt new AI and ML technologies, increasingly these capabilities will run on hybrid cloud and hybrid multicloud IT systems
+As more businesses adopt new AI and ML technologies, increasingly these capabilities will run on hybrid cloud and hybrid multicloud IT systems.

 “The wave of AI from an infrastructure perspective is gonna be tremendous,” Harmail Chatha, senior director of cloud operations at Nutanix, told The Forecast.

-Pulling together the right AI-ready infrastructure can accelerate AI/ML initiatives, but it must be done with an eye on sustainability, cost management, security and other IT governmance compliance.
+Pulling together the right AI-ready infrastructure can accelerate AI/ML initiatives, but it must be done with an eye on sustainability, cost management, security and other IT governance compliance.
 McDowell said IT teams continue to fixate on system efficiency, especially when new AI and ML applications are being considered.

 He said more IT leaders are asking: How many GPUs (graphics processing units) can I put in a rack, how do I power and cool them?
 Those are the chips that many rely on to run AI and ML code.